 If you are the primary care giver for someone living with dementia, you are still able to do this under current guidelines.

-However, at this current time non-carers cannot go to visit their loved ones, and this includes those living with dementia.
+However, at this current time non-carers cannot go to visit their loved ones if they are shielding, and this may include those living with dementia.
 This is understandably difficult.
 There are steps you can take to try best support someone from your own home.
 Make sure they have your contact number and are comfortable using the phone to stay in contact.
 You can give them a list of numbers for other friends, family members, and their doctor for example so they can call on people if they are worried.

-It can be difficult to explain self-isolation and hand washing to someone with dementia, as they can struggle with complex information.
+It can be difficult to explain self-isolation, social distancing and hand washing to someone with dementia, as they can struggle with complex information.
 Make sure any instructions are clear and repeated often so they do not get agitated and know how to keep themselves safe.
 Sometimes leaving notes for people in places around their homes can serve as a reminder.

 Tracking COVID-19 in those most at risk: A new way for everyone to join the world’s largest COVID-19 study